pmgbergen/porepy/tutorials/Readme.md

 # Tutorials
 This folder contains tutorials to demonstrate how PorePy can be utilized.
-More specifically, they cover both the basic workings of PorePy and how to use it, as well as some more specific use.
+More specifically, they cover both the basic workings of PorePy and how to use it, as well as some more specific usage.
 To follow the tutorials you can run them as Jupyter Notebooks, which is done either by downloading the individual files or by cloning the repository.

 The new or average user need only care about the tutorials 1.-10. that are shown below.
 Those tutorials are mainly oriented towards use of PorePy as it is.
 In practice this means only making minor adjustments, such as modifying boundary conditions, initial conditions and similar.

-The tutorials' goal is to show how simulations on various different physical problems can be done using PorePy.
+The tutorials' goal is to show how simulations of various different physical problems can be done using PorePy.
 In addition to this, the user will learn about how to export files for visualization externally.

 Note that the lower three tutorials cover some very specific use of PorePy.